 Parents and students can use their online accounts to view the calendar to see upcoming lessons or request sessions.
 You can also view lesson summaries and tutor contact information.
 Once your registration has been processed, you will receive an email to confirm your account and set your password.

-How do I register for tests and what services do I sign up for?
+How do I register for official tests and what services do I sign up for?

-- Parents or students are responsible for registering for tests and being aware of registration deadlines.
+- Parents or students are responsible for registering for official tests and being aware of registration deadlines.

 - Parents and students are also responsible for knowing that testing requirements at the colleges to which the student is applying.